 - Difficulty: Intermediate

-Lussekatter are traditionally eaten in Sweden on Saint Lucia’s Day, also known as the Festival of Light.
-Saint Lucia’s Day is celebrated on December 13, but I reckon these buttery saffron buns make fantastic year-round treats.
-The recipe was slightly adapted from Call me cupcake blog.
+Lussekatter are traditionally eaten on Saint Lucia’s Day, also known as the Festival of Lights, in Sweden.
+Saint Lucia’s Day is celebrated on December 13, but I think these buttery saffron buns are perfect all year.

 - 200g butter